EVALUATION OF THE APPLICATION OF DOUBLE-EXPOSURE SPECKLE PHOTOGRAPHY WITH DIFFERENT APERTURES IN EXPERIMENTAL MECHANICS

 mp

-Since the coordinate system was chosen in such a way that the displacement at the studied point of the surface coincided with the axis, it follows from Eq.
-(1.3) that the displacement at the studied point is perpendicular to the Young’s fringes.
+Since the coordinate system was chosen in such a way that the displacement L at the studied point of the surface coincided with the x axis, it follows from Eq.
+(1.3) that the displacement L at the studied point is perpendicular to the Young’s fringes.
 Thus, from Young’s fringes, we can determine the magnitude and direction of displacement in the region of a scanning narrow laser beam.
-It should be noted that the sign of the displacement at the point under study is not determined by Young’s fringes, but which can
+It should be noted that the sign of the displacement L at the point under study is not determined by Young’s fringes, but which can

 Osipov M.N., Sergeev R.N.
 Evaluation of the application of double-exposure speckle photography with. . .